-The Setup wizard steps you through a set of prompts.
+The Setup wizard gives you a series of prompts.
 You can type the answers to the prompts and use the three commands that are shown in the following table.

 Command Function

-Abort Back Quit the Setup wizard without making changes Go to the previous prompt
+Abort Quit the Setup wizard without making changes

+Back Go to the previous prompt

 Help Describe the current options